slotThe/slotThe.github.io/research.md

 [^1]: {-} I may be found on the [arXiv], [orcid], and [zbmath].

-[^2]: {-} A general note: one can download the source code for every
-          paper on the arXiv.
+[^2]: {-} A general note: one can download the source code for every paper on the arXiv.
       Clicking on "Other formats" on the relevant article will guide one through that.

+[^3]: Also known as Grothendieck–Verdier duality.

 [orcid]: https://orcid.org/0009-0009-4940-2864
 [arXiv]: https://arxiv.org/a/zorman_t_1